Updated: Oct 15

 The best tip that we can give you is to bring a change of clothing.
 It'll help a lot if you bring an extra t-shirt to wear for your appointment which you can change into before you sit in the chair.
 This way if it gets dirty, you wouldn't care!

-Also if you anticipate having an event to go to, you may want to schedule your dental appointment earlier so that you have time to change afterwards.
+Also if you anticipate having an event to go to, you may want to schedule your dental check up earlier so that you have time to change afterwards.
+You can always go back home and switch to a new outfit and then go out.